xlang-ai/Spider2-V/README.md

 - whether the task instruction is *verbose* or *abstract* (`evaluation_examples/test_verbose.json` and `evaluation_examples/test_abstract.json`)
 - whether a real account is needed (`evaluation_examples/test_account.json` and `evaluation_examples/test_non_account.json`)
 - etc.
 Note that, a *verbose* instruction means we explicitly tell the agent how to complete the task step-by-step.
-If you want to test examples which require real accounts (e.g., Snowflake and Google BigQuery), please register relevant accounts and fill credentials into templates under folder `evaluation_examples/settings` first (see [Accounts](ACCOUNT_GUIDELINE.md) for more step-by-step details).
+If you want to test examples which require real accounts (e.g., Snowflake and Google BigQuery), please register relevant accounts and fill credentials into templates under folder `evaluation_examples/settings` first (see [Account Guideline](ACCOUNT_GUIDELINE.md) for more step-by-step details).

 With respect to the task format, see [Task Format](evaluation_examples/README.md#task-format).